mattfrancis888/shopify-summer-2022/README.md

-#Disclaimer - This challenge is based on a previous successful admission to Shopify challenge 8 months ago.
-Hence certain files are 8 months old.
+# Disclaimer - This challenge is based on a previous successful admission to the Shopify challenge 8 months ago.
+Hence, certain files are 8 months old.
 https://github.com/mattfrancis888/shopify1

 # Shopify Challenge - Spacestagram: Image-sharing from the final frontier